Brough Superior Austin Four: Development

 On sale from March 1932, the Brough Superior Four had been in development for 18 months and brought much needed publicity to the Brough works as the Depression struck the motorcycle industry worldwide.
 Despite the attention, however, only ten examples were actually built.
 Initially designed for use with a sidecar, the Austin engine was from a well-proven Austin 7 design, which was a side-valve with a low-pressure oiling system.
 George Brough chose to use also the standard Austin 7 three-speed gearbox, complete with reverse, driving a prop shaft to a crown wheel and pinion mounted in a specially cast housing.
 The twin rear wheels would possibly have been expected to make it difficult to handle, but Hubert Chantrey successfully completed the Land's End Trial on a solo version.
 Chantry pointed out that it really was a luxury motorcycle, as it had cost George Brough over £1,000 to develop (which equates to over £50,000 today.)
 The Brough Superior Four was actually sold for £188 - cheaper than the Brough Superior SS100.

-Engine cooling was achieved with a pair of purpose-built radiators fixed either side of the front frame downtube.
-The Brough Superior-Austin Four's greatest success was the publicity generated by the introduction and imaginative marketing of such an unusual motorcycle.
+Engine cooling was achieved with a pair of radiators fixed either side of the front frame downtube.
+The Brough Superior-Austin Four's success was the publicity generated by the introduction and different marketing of such an unconventional motorcycle.

 Surviving examples

 The unusual twin rear wheel layout allows room for the wheels to be driven by the standard Austin prop shaft.

 Of the ten Brough Superior Austin Fours built, (eight in 1932 and one in both 1933 and 1934), a total of nine have survived to this day.
 Of these, two are in the US, three are owned by UK enthusiasts, two are in Germany, and one is known to have been scrapped in Anglesey, Wales.
 One is at the Southward Car Museum in Otaihanga on New Zealand's North Island.
 Recently the ninth surviving model has been discovered in the collection of the late Frank Vague near Bodmin, Cornwall.
+One was also exhibited at the 1000 Bike Show of 2026 in South Africa near Johannesburg.